Ray9T/Detect-image-manipulation/README.md

+**Copyright Notice:**

+All content and code in this repository are protected by copyright law.
+No part of this repository may be reproduced, distributed, or transmitted in any form or by any means without the prior written permission of the author.
+Unauthorized copying or reproduction of any content or code is strictly prohibited.
+If you wish to use any portion of this repository, please contact the author for permission.

+© 2024 [Ray An]

 # DeepFake Detection References
 ( Shoutout to Daisy for indexing)

-Why is there an urgent need to address image fabrications?
+Why is there an urgent need to address image fabrications and forgery?
 Start with the why. **Image fakery**: [Website](https://gijn.org/resource/tipsheet-investigating-ai-audio-deepfakes/)

 A list of Deepfakes Detection datasets, tools, papers and code ( Thanks to Daisy for the initial collection)